 Direct Compensation Purpose Base salary Provide a competitive foundation for total compensation to each executive that reflects job scope and responsibilities, demonstrated sustained performance, capabilities and experience.
 Annual cash incentives Reward NEOs for the achievement of challenging annual financial targets that drive growth in shareholder value.
 Long-term equity-based incentives Provide incentives for NEOs to develop strategic plans, and make tactical decisions that will enhance stakeholder value, reward NEOs with participation in the creation of sustained long-term shareholder value and encourage successful NEOs to remain with the Company.
-Indirect Compensation (benefits) Purpose • • • • • • • • • • • • • • • • • • • • Retirement benefits Encourage NEOs to build retirement resources by providing a match on deferred compensation in the Company's 401(k) plan and Senior Executive Deferred Compensation Plan.
-Retirement benefits Life insurance benefits Encourage NEOs to build retirement resources by providing a match on deferred compensation in the Encourage NEOs to build retirement resources by providing a match on deferred compensation in the Company's 401(k) plan and Senior Executive Deferred Compensation Plan.
+Indirect Compensation (benefits) Purpose Retirement benefits Encourage NEOs to build retirement resources by providing a match on deferred compensation in the Company's 401(k) plan and Senior Executive Deferred Compensation Plan.
+Life insurance benefits Provide a competitive benefit in the event of death of an executive.
+Severance benefits Enable each NEO to focus his full time and attention on meeting the financial and operating objectives set by the Committee without fear of the financial consequences of an unexpected termination of employment.
+Change in control benefits Enable NEOs to focus on shareholder interests when considering strategic alternatives.